impact27/diffusion_device/README.md

 - Don't take a background without buffer in the channels

 Do:
-- Take a background before and after the experiment
+- Take a background before and after the experiment (use the latter)
 - Take an image in an empty region of the chip
 - Take the background with conditions as similar as possible to the data
   - same flow rate